 In her mixed-media paintings, Dana incorporates wabi-sabi and captures the small and simple beauty of nature.
 She integrates natural materials found in our forests, quarries and oceans, as well as pigments, pastes and mediums and recreates organic textures on her canvases.
 Painting for Dana is an intuitive, dynamic and evolving process and her work is a continuous investigation of abstraction and exploration of color and texture.
 For her, the ultimate creative expression involves the integration of spirituality, zen sensibility, and earth's natural materials.

 Dana Mano-Flank received her degree in Comparative Arts from Washington University in St. Louis.
 After a career in the non-profit community, working as an executive director and program director, she decided to return to her passion.
-In mid 2012, she fulfilled this long delayed commitment and devoted herself full-time to artistic endeavors, and in 2015 started studying under Stella Zhang.
-Dana has displayed her work in international and national juried exhibitions and invitational shows in museums, galleries, and art centers throughout the United States.
+In mid 2012, she fulfilled this long delayed commitment and devoted herself to artistic endeavors, and in 2015 started studying under Stella Zhang.
+Dana has displayed her work in solo, invitational, and juried exhibitions in museums, galleries, and art centers throughout the United States.